LANGUAGE

 How curious—the immense variety of languages,

-Endless unfolding of words of ages.
+Endless unfolding of words of ages,

 Language is the fulness, color, form, diversity of the earth, and of men and women, and of all qualities and processes.

+Language is a thing which takes its own path of growth.
 Words are not original and arbitrary in themselves.
-Words are a result—they are the progeny of what has been or is in vogue;
+Words are a result—they are the progeny of what has been or is in vogue.
+Language was systematized and passed on from one generation to another in methods answering to what was needed.

 The science of language has large and close analogies in geological science, with its ceaseless evolution, its fossils, and its numberless submerged layers and hidden strata, the infinite go-before of the present.
 Or, perhaps language is more like some vast living body, or perennial body of bodies.

-Every sentence we articulate with our voices, and every type-line worked off from the printing presses, here, today, retains subtle, living, entirely unbroken chains of succession back through the Middle Ages, the Roman sway, Greece, Judah, India, Egypt, with arriere-threads to all prehistory, to the vanished peoples, retrospects of the past, to a hundred unknown nations—
+Get in the habit of tracing words to their root-meanings.
+Every sentence we articulate with our voices, and every type-line worked off from the printing presses, here, today, retains subtle, living, entirely unbroken chains of succession back through the Middle Ages, the Roman sway, Greece, Judah, India, Egypt, with arriere-threads to all prehistory, to the vanished peoples, retrospects of the past, to a hundred unknown nations.

-America owes immeasurable respect and love to the past, and to many ancestries, for many inheritances—but of all that America has received from the past, from the mothers and fathers of laws, arts, letters, etc., by far the greatest inheritance is the English language—so long in growing—so fitted.
+Of all that America has received from the past, from the mothers and fathers of laws, arts, letters, etc., by far the greatest inheritance is the English language—so long in growing—so fitted.

 The English language befriends the grand American expression—it is brawny enough and limber and full enough.
 It is not a polished fossil language, but the true broad fluid language of democracy.
 It is the dialect of common sense.
 It is the speech of the proud and melancholy races and of all who aspire.
 It is the chosen tongue to express growth, faith, self-esteem, freedom, justice, equality, friendliness, amplitude, prudence, decision, and courage.

-The English tongue is full of strong words native or adopted to express the blood-born passion of the race for rudeness and resistance: robust, brawny, acrid, harsh, pluck, grit, effrontery, stern, resistance, bracing, rude, rugged, arrogant, haughty.
+The English tongue is full of strong words, native or adopted, to express the blood-born passion of the race for rudeness and resistance: robust, brawny, acrid, harsh, pluck, grit, effrontery, stern, resistance, bracing, rude, rugged, arrogant, haughty.
 These words are alive and sinewy—they walk, look, step, with an air of command.
 This is the tongue that spurns laws, as the greatest tongue must.

-Develop language anew, make it not literal and of the elder modes, but elliptical and idiomatic.
+Then we have upon it great improvements to make—very great ones—develop language anew, make it not literal and of the elder modes, but elliptical and idiomatic.

-The immense diversity of race, temperament, character—the copious streams of humanity constantly flowing hither—must reappear in free, rich growth of speech—
+The immense diversity of race, temperament, character—the copious streams of humanity constantly flowing hither—must reappear in free, rich growth of speech—a language fanned by the breath of nature, which leaps overhead, cares mostly for impetus and effects, and for what it plants and invigorates to grow,

+and seldomer tells a thing than suggests or necessitates it.
 It is the medium that shall well nigh express the inexpressible.

 The propensity to approach a meaning not directly and squarely, but by circuitous styles of expression, seems indeed a born quality of the common people everywhere.

+The real dictionary will give all words that exist in use, the bad words as well as any.
+Many of these bad words are fine.
 The appetite of the people, in popular speeches and writings, for unhemmed latitude, coarseness, live epithets, expletives—this I understand because I have the taste myself as large as anyone.
 I like limber, lasting, fierce words, common idioms and phrases, Yankeeisms and vulgarisms.

 The black dialect furnishes hundreds of outré words, many of them adopted into the common speech of the masses of the people.
 The black dialect has hints of the future theory of the modification of all the words of the English language.
 Then we should have two sets of words, male and female as they should be, in these states, both equally understood by the people.